JSeligstein/chip8/README.md

 * allows multiple labels with the same name
 * no expression support
 * no binary support
-* .ds must be in pairs of two (requested by the docs)

 c8disasm: the disassembler
 --------------------------